alexk99/the_router/frr_quagga_howto.md

 you should manually set up the linux KNI interfaces after TR has started. to do that use ip link command:

-    ip link set up dev r_xxx
+    $rvrf ip link set up dev r_xxx

-where xxx is the name of your KNI VIF interface. you can place this command at the end of your therouter_start.sh in the section
+where xxx is the name of your KNI VIF interface. you can place this command in file therouter_start.sh in the section

     ##
     ## Setup KNI interfaces